More About Archetype Press

 Archetype Press at 40 Mills Place © Stephen Heller

-The Press thrived for over 12 years at 40 Mills Place in Old Pasadena, California, until 2004 when it was relocated to the 950 building at ArtCenter’s South Campus, and placed under the direction of Professor Gloria Kondrup, now Executive Director of Hoffmitz Milken Center for Typography [HMCT].
-Since 2018, its operational and educational programs are shared jointly between the HMCT and ArtCenter Gx [Graphic Design Department].
+The Press thrived for over 12 years at 40 Mills Place in Old Pasadena, California, until 2004 when it was relocated to the 950 building at ArtCenter’s South Campus.
+Since 2018, its operational and educational programs are shared jointly between the HMCT and ArtCenter Graphic Design Department.

 The extensive collection of American and European metal foundry type, wood type, and ornaments—originally belonging to Vernon Simpson’s legendary typesetting shop in Hollywood—resides in over 2,500 cases and is among the largest collection of any design school in the country.
 Included are fonts from American Type Foundry, Hamilton Wood Type, Nebiolo, Bauer, Klingspor, and Stempel.